pestphp/docs/higher-order-testing.md

     ->assertStatus(200);
 ```

-The technique of removing the closure function and directly chaining the methods of the test body to the test or it function is commonly referred to as "High Order Testing".
+The technique of removing the closure function and directly chaining the methods of the test body to the `test()` or `it()` functions is commonly referred to as "High Order Testing".
 This approach can significantly simplify the code of your test suite.

-This technique can also be combined with the [Expectation API](/docs/expectations).
-Here is an example where we use the Expectation API to verify whether a user was created with the correct name.
+This technique can also be combined with the [expectation API](/docs/expectations).
+Let's look at a test where the expectation API is used to verify that a user was created with the correct name.

 ```php
 it('has a name', function () {